-A. The Contractor shall not activate or de-activate any system, or component of any such system, without express written direction from the Owner.

-B. Contractor shall schedule and obtain facilities approval for any necessary outage of utilities in accordance with Attachment B, Facilities Planned Utility Outages Policy.
+- A. The Contractor shall not activate or de-activate any campus system, or component of any such system, without express written direction from the Owner. - B. Contractor shall schedule and obtain facilities approval for any necessary outage of campus utilities planning for a minimum of fifteen (15) work days in advance through the Owner's Project Manager, using the Owner provided "Contractor's Request for Utility Shutdown" form and process.
+All outages shall be performed outside the normal working hours or as determined by the Owner.